 aren’t fees on debit cards pretty standard?
 I know mine are free only because I’m a student, but I assumed there would be some minimum charge/usage when I no longer qualify as a student.
 I think other banks are doing this too, but they aren’t as transparent about their process.
-Chase, my bank, sure isn’t transparent about any of their changes.posted over 3 years ago
+Chase, my bank, sure isn’t transparent about any of their changes.posted almost 4 years ago

-it’s crazy but what can you do. i’m a student as well so i get lower fees i guess. i guess i’d use cash rather than debit as much as i can though :)posted over 3 years ago
+it’s crazy but what can you do. i’m a student as well so i get lower fees i guess. i guess i’d use cash rather than debit as much as i can though :)posted almost 4 years ago

 I accept there will be some fees associated with using a debit card.
 For example, a flat fee if I use an ATM not affiliated with my bank.
 I can also accept overdraft fees provided I am informed about them and they seem reasonable.
 (For example, most banks charge you if you have negative balance in your account, which makes sense, but some will charge you if you just dip below $15 or something).

 But I think the problem is when a bank changes its policy on its customers so they’re in an awkward position of having to decide to stay or go, or they have charges that the customer was never informed about so they don’t know to watch out for them and get slammed.
 This business of charging people basically just for owning a debit card is just an underhanded ways of bleeding more money from people, because it’s impractical to live entirely without a debit or credit card so people just have to accept the fee.